A-soheilyfar/Demo_repo2/README.md

 ## 🔧 Hardware Requirements

 - ESP32 board
 - 1x LED
 - 1x Resistor (1kΩ is a good choice)
 - Breadboard and jumper wires
 - MicroUSB cable

 ## ⚙️ Wiring

+ESP32 GPIO2 ---> Resistor ---> Anode of LED
+Cathode of LED ---> GND

 ## 🧠 How it works